 Facilitated courses, such as our Refugee Educator Foundations of Practice course, allow for sustained, guided learning within a cohort or community of practice.
 Courses and other professional learning resources are modular in design and, thus, can be customized and contextualized for unique learning contexts.

-We also offer Micro-courses that provide open-access, self-paced, unfacilitated learning opportunities focused on refugee and immigrant students, including students with interrupted formal education (SIFE or SLIFE).
+We also offer Micro-credentials that provide open-access, self-paced, unfacilitated learning opportunities.
+Topics of focus range from supporting refugee and immigrant students, including social and emotional learning and psychosocial support.

 Visit our Courses page or contact us to learn more about what is available and how we can support learning and capacity building in your institution or organization.